 Accept Taking a Mule on Day 2 if Your Guide Advises

-When I woke up in the morning aching and with a swollen knee, I realised the guide was right – there was no way I’d have been able to keep up the pace.
-I was totally gutted to not walk with the rest of the group, but I guess I would have been even more gutted to have injured myself further.
+In reality, there was no way I’d have been able to keep up the pace with my swollen knee and it would have been silly to risk injuring myself further.
 Disappointment in myself soon turned into gratefulness for giving in – especially when I saw the exhausted faces of the others at the top!

-You don’t have to decide to take a mule until the evening before either.
-There is a small charge for it but the bonus is you get an hour extra in bed whilst the others go on ahead in the darkness (and you get to enjoy the scenery more too).
+There is a small charge for the mule but the bonus is you get an hour extra in bed whilst the others go on ahead in the darkness (and you get to enjoy the scenery more too).

 Pack Jumpers, a Sun Hat and Swimwear